View your shopping cart.

 More Info

 One of antiquity's greatest poets, Euripides has been prized in every age for the pathos, terror, and intellectual probing of his dramatic creations.
-This volume completes the new six-volume Loeb Classical Library edition of his plays.
+The new Loeb Classical Library edition of his plays is in six volumes.

 BIRDS LYSISTRATA THESMORPHIA 3